ss23/owasp-2013/Lesson/A1-Injection.md

 INSERT INTO products (id, title, description, seller_id) VALUES (1, "Auction Site", "Get you own instant Auction site!
 (May contain SQLi)", 1);
 ```

-And at this point, you might be able to percieve a problem.
+And at this point, you might percieve a problem.
 What if you want to be able to insert products based on what a user puts in on a form?
 Lets say we had users, and they put in their username, our SQL would now contain some of their input.

 ### The Injection